MBJohansen/Social-Graphs-Project/docs/wordclouds.md

   <img src="images/wordclouds/OldThrillerWC.jpg" class="wordcloud_left" width="50%"/>
   <img src="images/wordclouds/NewThrillerWC.jpg" class="wordcloud_right" width="50%"/>

   The words "find" and "one" are very frequent in both new and old thriller movie plots, where "life" is more frequent in new movie plots and "kill" more frequent in old movie plots.
 For old movies plots the words "police" and "take" are more frequent, in fact "police" is not present at all for new movies.
 Instead words like "friend", "family" and "young" are more frequent.
 This is pretty interesting as it suggests a change in the common plot of thrillers.
-Old thrillers seem to be quite simliar to new crime movies, whereas new thrillers seem much more broad.
+Old thrillers seem to be quite similar to new crime movies, whereas new thrillers seem much more broad.
 New thrillers also seem to be more centered around families rather than police work.

   <br><br>